Contact

 Background Philosophy

-Ayurvedic philosophy revolves around the concept that everything in the universe is made up of varying proportions of five basic elements:
+Ayurvedic philosophy revolves around the concept that everything in the universe is made up of varying proportions of five basic elements.
+This may seen simplistic but it is a sophisticated way to classify all matter found on earth, as well as natural cycles such as seasons, childhood, adulthood and old age.

 1. Space/ether – is empty, allowing movement and communication.
 Includes all space in the body include mouth, nose, gastrointestinal tract, lungs and abdomen.
 It is associated with sound and the sense of hearing.
 A dietary example predominant in this element is popcorn.